-Reduce your shower time.
-If you shorten your shower time from 10 minutes to 5 minutes or less while using a 7.6 litre per minute (lpm) showerhead, you will be saving water and energy each time you shower.
-You can also save water by turning off the water while lathering in the shower.
+Shorten your shower time from 10 minutes to 5 minutes or less while using a 7.6 litre per minute (lpm) showerhead, you will be saving water and energy each time you shower.
+Additional water can be saved by turning off the water while lathering in the shower.
+Every drop counts!

 Replace your showerhead.
-Older models use 18 to 30 lpm while water-efficient models use 7.6 lpm or less.
+Older models use 18 to 30 lpm while water-efficient models use 9.5/7.6 lpm or less.
 Ultra-high efficiency showerheads use as low as 5.6 lpm.
 These showerheads provide a water reduction of 30% compared to the current industry standard of 9.5 lpm.
-Reducing your water in the shower will also save you money on your water and energy bills.
+Reducing your water in the shower will also save money on your water, sewage and energy bills.

 Recycle unused water.
 While waiting for hot water to flow when preparing for a shower, catch the cool water in a bucket or water can.
 Later it could be used for your plants, pets or cleaning.